 The cost of excision varies, according to the size and the anatomical location of the skin cancer.

 Spot Check Clinic generally charges at least $200 for surgical removal.
-Pensioners and Health Care Card holders are normally bulk-billed (i.e. no out-of-pocket expense).
+This fee is usually discounted for pensioners and Health Care Card holders so that there is minimal or no out of-pocket expense.